getmageio/mage-ios-sdk/README.md

 ### 2) Get your in app purchase IDs

-Wherever you show in app purchases, call `getIdFromProductName` to get the correct in app purchase ID.
-This could be, for example, somewhere in your ViewController for your store view / popup.
+Wherever you show in-app purchases, call `getIdFromProductName` to get the in-app purchase ID for the pricing Mage recommends.
+This could be, for example, somewhere in your ViewController for your store view/popup.
+As an additional safety layer, you need to set a fallback ID.
+Simply use your default product as fallback ID.
+The fallback will recover you in case some unexpected error during the transmission might happen, so `getIdFromProductName` will always return an in-app purchase ID.

 ```objective-c
 // Get the correct in app purchase id to show to the user